 Fulfillment logistics is one of the most important (and most complicated) aspects of running an ecommerce business.
 As customer expectations continue to shift, both the complexity and the pressure increase for ecommerce brands to meet demand and keep up.

-While you can likely manage it all yourself when your company is small or just getting started, at some point it may make sense to outsource shipping and other related aspects of your business.
+While you can likely manage it all yourself when your company is small or just getting started, at some point it may make sense to outsource supply chain managements tasks, including warehousing, fulfillment, and shipping.

 Read on to learn what outsourced ecommerce fulfillment entails, why companies choose this route over keeping fulfillment in-house, and whether it’s right for you.

 What does it mean to outsource fulfillment?